 This Melbourne itinerary covers much throughout each day.
 In creating it, I am assuming that you will spend a couple of hours in one place, possibly doing a tour, and then wander to visit others.
 Enjoy my city!

-Day 1 in Melbourne
+Day 1 of 2 Days in Melbourne

 Day 1 is based on catching the Bourke Street trams: numbers 86 or 96.